-Blacktown Arts presents Jeremy Goldstein’s Truth to Power Café, a profound theatrical reflection on loss, hope and resistance.
+Jeremy Goldstein’s Truth to Power Café is a profound theatrical reflection on loss hope and resistance.

-This internationally-acclaimed performance event is told through memoir, poetry, image, music, and film.
-It is a unique live and online meditation on time, place, and community as local participants speak passionately from the truth of their lived experience in response to the question ‘who has power over you and what do you want to say to them?’
+This internationally-acclaimed digital theatre event is told through memoir, poetry, image, music and film.
+It is a unique meditation on time, place and community as participants from Blacktown and beyond speak passionately from the truth of their lived experience, in response to the question ‘who has power over you and what do you want to say to them?’

 Speaking truth to power is a non-violent means of conflict resolution, the origins of which lie in the anti-war movement.
 In our era of post-truth, alternative fact and fake-news, speaking truth to power is widely accepted to mean saying something to those in a position of trust who don’t want to hear it.